Scottish Labour Students: Campaigning

 SLS members are involved in election campaigning in Scotland and across the UK, and the organisation mobilises its members to take part in campaigns in marginal seats across the country.

 In addition to this, for the first time in 2007/08 SLS ran its own issue-based priority campaign.
 'Changing Perceptions - Homelessness' intended to challenge the perception young people have of the homeless in Scotland.

-In 2008 SLS ran a Pro Choice Lobbying Campaign against attempts during the passage of the Human Fertilisation and Embryology Bill by Conservative Party MP Nadine Dorries to reduce the upper limit for abortions to 20 weeks from the current 24 weeks of pregnancy.
+In 2008 SLS ran a pro-choice lobbying campaign against attempts during the passage of the Human Fertilisation and Embryology Bill by Conservative Party MP Nadine Dorries to reduce the upper limit for abortions to 20 weeks from the current 24 weeks of pregnancy.
 Her amendment was defeated by 332 votes to 190, with a separate 22-week limit opposed by 304 votes to 233 - with MPs continuing to support the 24-week limit.

 SLS are also actively involved in opposing the Scottish National Party plans to introduce a Local Income Tax which SLS claim would hit students who have to work to support themselves while studying.

 As of 2014 SLS officially supports the return of the post-study work visa and free education.

-The SLS priority campaign for 2019/20 is the unionisation of workers in student unions across Scotland.
+As of 2019, the SLS officially supports further unionisation of workers in students' unions across Scotland.

+In the 2021 Scottish Labour leadership election, SLS officially endorsed the Campaign for Socialism-backed candidate, Monica Lennon, who subsequently lost to Anas Sarwar by a margin of 58 to 42 per cent.